 If a noodle salad sounds a bit like something you would only eat when it’s so hot and sunny outside the mere thought of turning on the stove is enough to break you out in a sweat, I think this recipe might just change your mind.
 Not only because it’s quick and healthy, but also because it’s full of hearty and warming flavours.
-When you go on the hunt for ingredients, try if you can find authentic, Japanese soba noodles made with only buckwheat flour and salt.
-You will be rewarded with a springier texture and a nuttier flavour.
-Smoked tofu can usually be found in organic supermarkets, but different brands vary in taste and texture.
-If you happen upon a pack of Taifun smoked tofu with almonds and sesame, you know you’ve hit the jackpot.
+Smoked tofu can usually be found in organic supermarkets, but different brands vary greatly in taste and texture.
+If you happen upon a pack of Taifun smoked tofu (either natural or with almonds and sesame), you know you’ve hit the jackpot.
 Serve and eat immediately when the tofu and vegetables are still warm.

 Ingredients (for 2-3 people):